Alberta Adoption Financial Support: Supports for Permanency, Tax Credits, and the $6,000 Subsidy Explained

 Program 1: Supports for Permanency (SFP)

 Supports for Permanency is Alberta's financial support program for families who adopt children from government care.
-It is not available for private domestic adoption or international adoption — it is specifically for families who adopt Crown wards (children on Permanent Guardianship Orders) through Alberta Children and Family Services.
+It is not available for private domestic adoption or international adoption — it is specifically for families who adopt children in permanent government care under a Permanent Guardianship Order or Permanent Guardianship Agreement through Alberta Children and Family Services.

 What SFP Provides